 But it doesn’t have to be that way.
 Many companies have tied up with gyms (Vitality and Virgin Active, for example) to offer long-term discounts for people who use their services.

-We've teamed up with Axa to offer our members a deal on health insurance that includes a half-price PureGym membership, 12 months health cover for the price of 10 and an exclusive £100 voucher.
+We've teamed up with Axa to offer our members a deal on health insurance that includes a half-price PureGym membership and an exclusive £100 voucher.
 Find out more and join the group here.

 It’s the perfect partnership for health insurance firms.
 These days they don’t just want to act as a financial service, they want to be seen as healthcare providers.
 It makes sense, the healthier you are the less likely it is you will claim.